danghai/kernel/character_device_driver/README.md

 ### 5. [Example Character Device Driver](https://github.com/danghai/Kernel/blob/master/character_device_driver/example1.md)

 The code sample creates a char driver and instruction how to run the code.
 This code open charater device driver and read information about current value of data in `Kernel Space`.
 In addition, in `User Space`, it can pass argv[1] as a parameter to modify data in Kernel.
-Specifically, after reading, it will write the updated value data back to the `Kernel Space`.
-It can read and write data between `Kernel Space` and `User Space`
+Specifically, after reading, it will write the updated value data back to the `Kernel Space`, it can read and write data between `Kernel Space` and `User Space`

 * [char.c](https://github.com/danghai/Kernel/blob/master/character_device_driver/char.c)